 Even the best machines are not immune to PC faults.
 You can significantly reduce the consequences of system downtime with backups.
-To find out how you can create backups for your LiSEC machines and what the advantages of these are for you, check out this blog post and our webinar.
+To find out how you can create backups for your LiSEC machines and what the advantages of these are for you, check out this blog post.

 When data carriers no longer work or are mislaid, the damage is usually severe and sometimes even irreparable.
 This is true both in the commercial and private sector: Family photos taken and stored on a smartphone are lost forever if the device is broken or lost.
 Unless you have backed up the images to a computer, or backed up your smartphone.
 However, a survey has suggested that not even half of the German smartphone users go to this effort.
 In Austria the figures are likely to be similar.